EliteDevSolution/EliteDevSolution/README.md

   <samp> I am Full Stack Developer with 8+ years of programming exposure.
 I have worked on applications of all sizes, and have helped Startups and established institutions to solve their complex programming requirements.
 I am able to design and develop modern and complex web apps using Laravel,Django, Node.js, PHP and ASP.NET in the Backend and Angular 7 and 8,VueJs, React and Jquery in the Frontend and Shopify, Wordpress, Magento, Opencart etc..
 I have contributed towards writing custom web services to assist communication with native mobile apps.
 My Technical Skills include the following:
-  • MEAN (MongoDB, Express, AngularJS and NodeJS)
+  <br>• MEAN (MongoDB, Express, AngularJS and NodeJS)
-  • Latest adoption being getting hands-on with PHP7, I am well versed to work in frameworks like CakePHP, CodeIgnitor, Laravel.
+  <br>• Latest adoption being getting hands-on with PHP7, I am well versed to work in frameworks like CakePHP, CodeIgnitor, Laravel.
-  • Databases - NoSQL, MongoDB, PostgreSQL, MySQL, MSSQL, SQLite,
+  <br>• Databases - NoSQL, MongoDB, PostgreSQL, MySQL, MSSQL, SQLite,
-  • Other tools that I use for web based application development are ORM - Bookshelf, Doctrine, Propel, Ajax and JavaScript, XML, CSS3, Jquery.
+  <br>• Other tools that I use for web based application development are ORM - Bookshelf, Doctrine, Propel, Ajax and JavaScript, XML, CSS3, Jquery.
 I have provided best plus affordable services to numerous large as well as medium entrepreneurs.
 I possess good business communication skills.
 Looking forward
   </samp>